Skip to the main content

 Employment & Advancement

 Gas plant operators work for oil and gas companies in gas plants.
-In general, these are located as close as possible to gas fields.
+In general, these are located as close as possible to gas fields, which exist across the province.
 Alberta has hundreds of gas plants, some near major cities and others in remote areas.

 Industry Concentration